News Scenarios Loan Programs About Me Pre-Qual Contact

 Every FHA file I touch also gets run through conventional.
 Side by side.
 Because the answer is not always obvious.

-Below a certain credit score, FHA wins by a wide margin since there are no credit-based pricing adjustments.
-Above that score, conventional often wins because its mortgage insurance cancels and FHA's typically doesn't.
-I show you both sets of numbers so the decision is clear.
+When credit is still rebuilding, FHA can win because conventional risk adjustments get steep.
+When the file is stronger, conventional often wins because its mortgage insurance can cancel and FHA's typically doesn't.
+I show you both structures so the decision is clear.

 If FHA is the right fit, I price it across my lender network.
-FHA rates vary by lender just like conventional.
+FHA pricing varies by lender just like conventional.
 Not all deals are the same.
 If this is your first home, see the first-time buyer playbook.

 Questions I Get